 The right to get this kind of forbearance applies to mortgage loans secured by a first or subordinate lien on residential real property, including individual units of condominiums and cooperatives, designed principally for the occupancy of from one to four families.

 To get a forbearance, you need to make a request to your loan servicer and affirm that you've suffered a financial hardship due to the COVID-19 emergency; the servicer can't require any additional documentation beyond your attestation.

 On June 25, 2021, HUD established the COVID-19 Advance Loan Modification (COVID-19 ALM).
-Servicers may immediately implement the COVID-19 ALM option but must implement it no later than 60 days from this date.
-Under this modification program, eligible borrowers get a minimum 25% reduction to their monthly mortgage payment's principal and interest portion.
+Under this modification program, eligible borrowers get a minimum 25% reduction of their monthly mortgage payment's principal and interest portion.

 Or you might qualify for a "deed in lieu of foreclosure."
 With this option, the borrower trades the home's deed to HUD in exchange for a release from all obligations under the mortgage.
 Like with a pre-foreclosure sale, the lender can't get a deficiency judgment after a deed in lieu.

 To learn about different ways to avoid a foreclosure, consider talking to a (free) HUD-approved housing counselor.
-A housing counselor can help you understand the specific options available to you if FHA insures your loan, or if another entity owns or guarantees your home loan.
+A housing counselor can help you understand the options available if FHA insures your loan or another entity owns or guarantees your home loan.
 You can also call your servicer to learn about available relief.

-To learn about foreclosure laws and procedures in your state, including how long the process takes, talk to a foreclosure attorney.
+Talk to a foreclosure attorney to learn about foreclosure laws and procedures in your state, including how long the process takes.